Radek Faksa: Amateur

 Faksa earned his second Rookie of the Month honors in January after leading all rookies in scoring with six goals and eight assists for 14 points over 10 games.
 On 10 March 2012, Faksa tallied his fifth goal over three games for his 28th on the season which tied the Rangers record for most goals by a rookie selected through the import draft.
 As the Rangers battled for a playoff position, Faksa picked up at least one point in seven of the Rangers’ final nine regular season games to secure them a spot in the OHL postseason.
 He finished the month of March with seven goals and seven assists over 13 games, including three points in four playoff games.
 As such, he received the OHL's Rookie of the Month honor for the third time in the season.
 Although he suffered a concussion during the Rangers first-round series against the Owen Sound Attack, Faksa returned to the lineup for Game 3 of the second-round.
-In spite of his concussion, Faksa ranked seventh overall among CHL players eligible for the 2012 NHL Entry Draft.
+In spite of his concussion, Faksa ranked seventh overall among CHL players eligible for the 2012 NHL entry draft.
 He finished his rookie season leading all rookies with 29 goals and 37 assists for 66 points.
 He was named to the OHL's 2011-12 First All-Rookie Team and was nominated for the Emms Family Award as the OHL's Rookie of the Year.

-Upon concluding his rookie season, Faksa was drafted 13th overall by the Dallas Stars in the 2012 NHL Entry Draft.
-He was the first Czech taken in the first round of an NHL Entry Draft since Jakub Voráček's selection in 2007.
+Upon concluding his rookie season, Faksa was drafted 13th overall by the Dallas Stars in the 2012 NHL entry draft.
+He was the first Czech taken in the first round of an NHL entry draft since Jakub Voráček's selection in 2007.
 In addition, Faksa was drafted seventh overall by the Kontinental Hockey League (KHL)'s Neftekhimik Nizhnekamsk in the 2012 KHL Junior Draft.
 Faksa chose to join the Stars organization and signed a three-year entry-level contract with them after participating in their 2012 training camp.
 Due to the 2012–13 NHL lockout, Faksa was returned to the Rangers for the 2012–13 OHL season, however he was made eligible to return to the Stars for their training camp once the lockout ended.
 Faksa played the entirety of the 2012–13 season with the Rangers, recording nine goals and 22 assists for 31 points over 39 games.
 While his regular season was shortened due to a medial collateral ligament (MCL) sprain, Faksa returned to the Rangers lineup for their OHL playoff series where he added four goals and two assists over 10 games.
-On 16 April 2013, Faksa was re-assigned to the Dallas Stars' American Hockey League (AHL) affiliate, the Texas Stars, for the remainder of their season.
+On 16 April 2013, Faksa was reassigned to the Dallas Stars' American Hockey League (AHL) affiliate, the Texas Stars, for the remainder of their season.
 He recorded his first professional point, an assist, on 19 April to help the Stars clinch first place in the Western Conference for the 2013 Calder Cup playoffs.